Joe English (sailor): America's Cup

 In the America's Cup, English was involved in several Australian syndicates during the 1980s.
 In 1982, he joined Hugh Treharne's sailmaking team, to become part of the Australia II America's Cup Campaign.
-In 1986 he then joined the James Hardy backed 'South Australia' syndicate as mainsheet trimmer for the defence of the 1987 America's Cup.
+In 1986 he then joined the James Hardy backed 'South Australia' syndicate as a mainsheet trimmer for the defence of the 1987 America's Cup.
 South Australia (KA8) was a sister ship of Australia III, also designed by Ben Lexcen, although she performed quite differently in the 1986 12 Metre World Championships.